jclary-31/Durum_Wheat/Readme.md

 The Unet model is built from scratch.
 In the model, I change color base from RGB to  YIQ, that is the color for analog NTSC color TV.
 Also, I used weakly relu (with decay=0.1) instead of a relu activation to deal with 'dead nodes'.
 And I changed the loss function to not consider the background, as the purpose is to identify seeds and not to find to the backround.
 Even with my best effort, there is still issues...
 The following figure show that Vitreous prediction 'spread' on other classes.
 In other test I made, Vitreous or Starchy were confounded,... or even not predicted.
-In fact, disctinction between Vitreous and non-Vitreous (Starchy) is difficult even for human eye (at least for me).
-Maybe I have to create a new color base, to a transformation (which one?) in the Unet input, or to consider multiple loss function together.
-The question is really tricky
+In fact, distinction between Vitreous and non-Vitreous (Starchy) is difficult even for human eye (at least for me).
+I made a color gamma correction and change the RGB color base to YIQ, which is the color space used by the analog NTSC color TV system.
+This significanlty improved the results.
+For now, model is trained only 24 times, and no data augmentation is used, so I think there is still room for improvment.
 <p align="center">
  <img width="800" src=confusion_matrix_Unet.png>
  </p>
+This result is very encouraging, as distinction between Vitreous and non-Vitreous is a real challenge in wheat economy.

-# Video
+# Video (maybe)
   TO DO
-  Here I have to use a model defined before, The main job is to make a code to read videos  and to apply the fined model for automatic dectection.
+  Here I have to use a model defined before, The main job is to make a code to read videos  and to apply the fined model for automatic detection.
 One open question (for now) is how deal with consecutive images (image i and image i+1) which shared a large amount of data.
 Should I process the two image separately and check for difference or should I process only the part of image i+1 that does not exist in image i ?